DataFire/Integrations/integrations/generated/google_dfareporting/README.md

     * items `integer`
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#transcodeSetting".

+### UniversalAdId
+* UniversalAdId `object`: A Universal Ad ID as per the VAST 4.0 spec.
+Applicable to the following creative types: INSTREAM_VIDEO and VPAID.
+  * registry `string` (values: AD_ID.ORG, CLEARCAST, DCM, OTHER): Registry used for the Ad ID value.
+  * value `string`: ID value for this creative.
+Only alphanumeric characters and the following symbols are valid: "_/\-".
+Maximum length is 64 characters.
+Read only when registry is DCM.

 ### UserDefinedVariableConfiguration
 * UserDefinedVariableConfiguration `object`: User Defined Variable configuration.
   * dataType `string` (values: NUMBER, STRING): Data type for the variable.
 This is a required field.